 Love them or loathe them, sprouts are a key part of many a Christmas dinner here in the UK.
 They’re particularly delicious pimped up with some bacon or pancetta and chestnuts (see below), so be sure to save some when you’re making the pigs in blankets.
 Keep your sprouts fresh for longer by learning some top storage hacks.

 If you’ve bought more sprouts than you end up using on Christmas Day, try serving them in our delicious bubble and squeak – surprisingly moreish and easy to make.

 These jewel-like berries are another treat traditionally enjoyed around Christmas.
-The roasted veg and chestnut parcels we mentioned above are perfect for enjoying with brie and cranberry, while our camembert and cranberry bites make perfect veggie canapes when you’re entertaining.
+The roasted veg and chestnut parcels we mentioned above are perfect for enjoying with cheese and cranberry.
 These versatile berries can also be used in your baking, such as in our banana and honey muffins, or in savoury dishes that use up your Christmas turkey leftovers, such as our braised winter turkey or cranberry turkey pasties.

 Finally, no Christmas dinner would be complete without delectable honey-roasted parsnips.
 If you’ve bought too many parsnips, fear not – there are plenty of tasty ways to use them up, with hearty winter soups being an obvious starting point.
 Our Zero Waste potato and veggie hash will use up parsnips as well as pretty much any other veg you have that needs eating.
 Or how about a tasty alternative for bangers and mash in the form of our sausages, onion and potato tray bake?